deanmlittle/sbpf/README.md

 ### TODO

 1. tests - Include some typescript tests to help users get started
-2. linkers - Embed default linker and enable custom ones instead of alwaus including a custom linker
+2. linkers - Use a custom linker if present and embed the default linker instead of always using a custom linker

 PRs welcome!